Social cognition is the

 And as another example, anger involves a large number of muscles.
 So, as your grandmother told you, it really does take more muscles to frown than to smile.
 So smile and save your energy.

-emotion has been used to offer a solution to a
+has been used to offer a solution to a famous

-famous question in art history: what is it
+question in art history: what is it about the

-smile is the ambiguous way it's painted --
+mystery of the smile is the ambiguous way it's

 In 2005 NIcu Sebe, a computer-vision researcher at the University of Amsterdam, scanned the Mona Lisa with an emotion-recognition program he developed with colleagues at the Beckman Institute of the University of Illinois, and based on Ekman's analysis of facial expressions of basic emotions.
 Using this program, he determined that the Mona Lisa's smile consisted of 83% happiness, 9% disgust, 6% fear, and 2% anger (New Scientist, 12/17/05).
 So that's part of the mystery.
 Or maybe it's just a smirk, as in this New Yorker cartoon by Emily Flake (08/30/2021).